AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 --------------------|---
 Override Playback Release | **Off**: The playback's own release settings are used.<br>On: The Timeline-Global release settings override the playback settings.
 Release Playbacks to Home | Off: LTP attributes are left when when killing playbacks.<br>**On**: Attributes will return to home if no previous LTP values are set.
 Timeline-Global Release Mask | Sets the Global Release Mask for playbacks triggered by the timeline (default **no attributes released**).
+Overrides your normal Global Release mask for items triggered by timeline - a warning is shown in the system prompt.
 Timeline-Global Release Time | Sets the Global Release Time for playbacks triggered by the timeline (default **2 seconds**).
+Overrides your normal Global Release time for items triggered by timeline.

 ---